Ada-Developers-Academy/ada-build/roundtable-guides/06-lists.md

 ## Project: Account Generator
 1. What are the benefits of creating a list of dictionaries to store account information?
 1. Let's share our code for *Account Generator*
-1. What question do you have about *Account Generator*?
+1. What questions do you have about *Account Generator*?

 ## Project: Rock, Paper, Scissors - v4
 1. Let's share our code for *Rock, Paper, Scissors - v4*
-1. What question do you have about *Rock, Paper, Scissors - v4*?
+1. What questions do you have about *Rock, Paper, Scissors - v4*?